 The advantages of angel investing

-- It’s the simple option.
+- It’s a simple option.
 Angel investing is one of the easiest ways to get financing for your business.
 Virtually anyone can be an angel investor if they have money to offer as well as experience in the industry.

 - You get more than just funding.
 Angels can provide a mentorship role to your business, offering help, advice, coaching, and networking opportunities.
 Many angels are successful entrepreneurs in their own right.
 This can be a significant advantage and can help your business to grow faster.